 Colombia, with its extensive coastlines on two oceans, might seem like a country where beaches would be the quintessential water leisure destination.
-However, for Colombians, the more intimate and everyday relationship is established with rivers.
-One of the most beloved traditions in the country is the “Paseo de Olla,” (Pot Outing in English) a celebration that goes beyond swimming or sunbathing, involving walks, fishing, cooking, games, and, in many cases, the possibility of finding first love.
+For Colombians, the more intimate and everyday relationship is established with rivers.
+One of the most beloved traditions in the country is the “Paseo de Olla,” (Cooking ot Outing) a celebration that goes beyond swimming or sunbathing, involving walks, fishing, cooking, games, and, in many cases, the possibility of finding first love.

 Colombia’s hydrography is one of the richest and most complex in the world, with over thirty major rivers, countless tributaries, and lakes, in addition to extensive coastlines along the Caribbean Sea and the Pacific Ocean.
 While the country faces environmental challenges, such as the fight against mercury pollution, rivers and their banks play a fundamental role in the lives of Colombians.